 The much-awaited megamenu navigation was recently launched by Microsoft (February & March 2019).
 It addresses many issues that users have been facing over the last several years in the traditional drop-down navigation approach.
-One of the major issues of drop-down based navigation is, if the navigation item lists are more, most of the actual content of the site will be hidden or shadowed by the drop-down menu.
-This is how the user gets frustrated and it leads to poor user adoption to the site.
-And also in the drop down-based approach, we cannot have multi-levels of nested items.
+One of the major issues of drop-down-based navigation is, that if the navigation item lists are more, most of the actual content of the site will be hidden or shadowed by the drop-down menu.
+This is how the user gets frustrated and it leads to poor user adoption of the site.
+And also in the drop-down-based approach, we cannot have multi-levels of nested items.

 Example of a mega menu:

 This is a white rectangular box menu – using this we can implement multi-level nested item navigation but in flat architecture.
 At any given point in time, users will not lose their content.
 While working on the mega menu we must know this – if we configure the mega menu in the hub sites, this will not be inherited automatically in the subsequent associated site, we need to configure these in associated sites as well.

 Pic – Megamenu Navigation

 We can achieve all four (Quick Launch, Global, Hub Site, and Megamenu) on the same site if we use a team site not connected to an Office 365 Group.
 The site which is connected to an Office 365 Group loses the site collection (Top) navigation option.

 All the above types of navigations are man-made – I mean these need to be manually configured.
 Apart from these, we have one more navigation we may name personal navigation – these are not manually configured, based on the sites we may visit frequently these will be listed over here.

 Go to the below URL and click on “SharePoint”.

 We’ll get the below page – Example of personal navigation – these navigation items will vary from person to person because it depends on the specific user site visits.